 Wildlife and Nature

-The many indigenous species of the Cook Islands mirror a spectrum of flora and fauna.
-Popular for diving and snorkeling, the nearby seas abound with marine life.
-There are initiatives for conservation meant to safeguard the special surroundings.
+The diverse indigenous Cook Islands species reflect a range of flora and animals.
+Popular locations for scuba divers and snorkelers, the nearby seas abound with marine life.
+There are projects for conservation designed to protect the unique surroundings.

 Sustainable Development